groupDevices · Household

 How many devices can one VPN subscription cover?+

 It depends on the plan’s simultaneous-connection limit — the number of devices allowed on the VPN at the same time.
-The unlimited plans (Surfshark, IPVanish, PIA) have no cap at all.
-Most big names allow 10 (NordVPN, ExpressVPN, Proton VPN), which is plenty for most families.
+The unlimited plans (IPVanish, PIA) have no cap at all.
+Most big names allow 10 (NordVPN, Proton VPN), which is plenty for most families.
 You can install the app on more devices than the limit; the cap only restricts how many are connected together.

 Can my whole family share one VPN account?+